Winter is on its' way... Try our Chaga ThermO Teabags for those of you on-the-go!

 Steep on the stove at the lowest setting (#1-2).
 Many people are now using Crock Pots to brew the Tea overnight.

 Longer brew times yield a stronger Tea.
 Smaller Chaga particles (Tea Grind vs. a big Chunks) appear to yield a quicker brew time.

 Avoid "boiling" the Tea, but allow it to "steep" and be hot enough, where you'd see wisps of steam coming off the Tea but not "boiling bubbles".
 If using Chunks or Grind, you would strain with a strainer or cheesecloth (not necessary if using the tea bags we offer).

-REMEMBER, you can make another 12 cup pot of Tea with that same Chaga! (exception with the ThermO Tea Bags) Some people even brew a third time.
+REMEMBER, you can make another 12 cup pot of tea with that same Chaga! (exception with the ThermO Tea Bags) Some people even brew a third time.

 If drinking 4 cups daily, you'll have enough for 3 days.
 Once you brew your first pot of tea, you can either brew another 12 cup pot immediately using the same Chaga or you can freeze that Chaga until you are ready to brew your second pot.
 We use our Tea Grind and Chunks twice only.